SirawitC/Transformer_from_scratch_pytorch/README.md

 </p>
 <b><i><p align="center">An example of input and output of embeding layer</p></i></b>

-Notice that, from the figure the same word 'dog' is assigned to the same token ID and hence having the same vector embedding output.
-This imply that, with solely the input embedding technique, it is not yet possible to distingush the same word regarding its order within the input sequence.
+Notice that, from the figure, the same word 'dog' is assigned to the same token ID and hence having the same vector embedding output.
+This imply that, with solely the input embedding technique, it is not yet possible to distingush the same word regarding its order/position within the input sequence.
 This limitation give rise to the need for developing the next component, the positional encoding.

 **Input embedding implementation**